DataDog/documentation/content/en/tracing/other_telemetry/connect_logs_and_traces/dotnet.md

 To inject correlation identifiers into your log messages, follow the instructions for your logging library.

 <div class="alert alert-info">
-  <div class="alert-info">You can also refer to <a href="https://github.com/DataDog/dd-trace-dotnet/tree/master/tracer/samples/AutomaticTraceIdInjection">samples in dd-trace-dotnet</a> as they may be easier to follow up.</div>
+  <div class="alert-info">See the <a href="https://github.com/DataDog/dd-trace-dotnet/tree/master/tracer/samples/AutomaticTraceIdInjection">samples in dd-trace-dotnet</a> for more examples.</div>
   </div>
 </div>